Skip to main content

 const amounts = await arbiter.payment.getAmounts(paymentInfo)

-await arbiter.payment.release(paymentInfo, amounts.capturableAmount)
+await arbiter.payment.capture(paymentInfo, amounts.capturableAmount)

 res.json({ verdict: 'PASS' })